soupi/learn-haskell-blog-generator/src/06-errors_and_files/01-either.md

 on `fmap parse (tokenize string)`, the `a` will be `Either Error AST` instead.

-What we would really like is to flatten this structure instead of build it.
+What we would really like is to flatten this structure instead of building it.
 If we look at the kind of values `Either Error (Either Error AST)` could have, it looks something like this: